Part 1: Pre Eclipse Travel

 Watch my live interview on CNN.

-We headed east about 25 miles – out into the desert sage – trying to find a location to set up.
-Long-time Riverton resident Rusty Roemmich showed us the way along Highway 136 to an abandoned corral, just off the side of the road.
+We drove frantically about 25 miles east – out into the plains – trying to find a location to set up.
+Rusty Roemmich showed us the way along Highway 136 to an abandoned corral, just off the side of the road.

 We arrived at this location with the partial eclipse already underway.
-It was a frantic set-up – something you don’t want.
-But the sky was clear!
+It was a tense set-up for me – something I don’t like.
+And the sky wasn’t completely clear, but we couldn’t risk driving any further.
 I had so little time before totality that I took no photographs of the scene at all.
 I am grateful to Anita Ruthling Klaussen for doing such a great job of capturing the moment and offering many of these pictures.

 Six cameras in place – only just in time.